CalebKierum/Multi-Buffer-Access-Management/README.md

 # Tripple Buffer Generic Class

-While Apple does a great job of explaining why a multi-buffering technique is useful to avoid acess conflicts with dynamic data it does not do a very good job making the code easy to use in projects especially people who do not understand how to manage memory in Swift.
+While Apple does a great job of explaining why a multi-buffering technique is useful to avoid acess conflicts with dynamic data it does not do a very good job making the code easy to use in projects.
+This may especially confuse people who do not understand how to manage memory in Swift.

 As a response, I have extracted this technique into a generic class that will allow you to easily implement this in your design.